HylianWarrior1034/Baltimore-Industry-Survey/README.md

 Go to https://dcce-192-12-14-1.ngrok.io/ and open on Incognito Mode.
 Ngrok was used to host the localhost onto a server, so to avoid security, opening on Incognito mode is necessary.

-TO run on your own: download pandas, plotly, plotly.express, dash, dash bootstrap componenents, and dash bootstrap templates.
+To run on your own: download pandas, plotly, plotly.express, dash, dash bootstrap componenents, and dash bootstrap templates.
 Run dash1real.py.